cmackenzie1/holster/README.md

 # Holster

-A collection of Cloudflare Workers, managed by Lerna.
+A collection of Cloudflare Workers, managed using NPM Workspaces.

 ## Apps